 His primary weapon, the Rocket Launcher, fires powerful rockets in a straight line (unaffected by gravity, unlike the Demoman's Grenade Launcher) and has both a large knockback effect and decent splash damage (especially when aimed at the feet of enemies).
 Although rockets are less effective at longer ranges, it is one of the biggest beneficiaries of Critical Hits (as one critical rocket can take out most full-health classes in a single explosion, at any range).
 He also carries a backup Shotgun and trench shovel, both for use when he runs out of rockets (or is not in a position to reload the Rocket Launcher).

 Some of the items added later in the Steam version replaces his backup Shotgun with a special backpack that gives the Soldier a more supportive role in the game.
 As he deals damage over time, his Rage meter fills.
 Once the meter fills up, he can activate the Banner on his backpack to give himself and nearby teammates a specific buff (either offensively or defensively).
+Other alternate items include passive boots and a parachute.

 Although generally an ambush character, the Pyro also serves as a utility class as the Flame Thrower can ignite both disguised and cloaked Spies (making them the perfect "Spy checking" class).
-A year later, the Steam version gave the Pyro the ability to perform a blast with the Flame Thrower's air tank (known as the "Compression Blast").
+A year later, the Steam version gave them the ability to perform a blast with the Flame Thrower's air tank (known as the "Compression Blast").
 Although compression blasts (done with the Alternate Fire button) eat up a chunk of the Flame Thrower ammo, their deflective and extinguishing capabilities adds a variety of both offensive and defensive tactics.
 Enemy projectiles can be deflected back (making them harmless to teammates and harmful to enemies), enemies themselves (even disguised and cloak Spies) can be pushed/juggled, and ignited teammates can be extinguished.
-Some of the melee weapons added later in the Steam version allows the Pyro to remove enemy Sappers from friendly Engineer Buildings.
+Some of the melee weapons added later in the Steam version allows them to remove enemy Sappers from friendly Engineer Buildings.

 The master of explosives, the Demoman excels at indirect destruction with timed grenades from his standard grenade launcher and remotely-detonated "stickybombs" from his special Stickybomb Launcher.
 While he is tied for the third-highest vitality (with the Pyro), direct combat with his explosive weapons can be difficult for beginners (sometimes putting him in the position of relying on his whiskey bottle as a melee weapon).